RLM LinkedIn Tag

 Review your training resources and see if they have the tools and features you need to remain compliant while delivering the best learning experience to your students.

 In acquiring your training materials, it’s best to get resources that offer an audit rectification guarantee.
-This gives you added protection when a regulatory audit finds an issue with your training.
+This gives you added protection when a regulatory audit finds issue with your training.

 Here are some internal audit examples and actions you can undertake to prepare your RTO:

-- Identify the areas to audit
+• Identify the areas to be audited

 Outline an action plan to guide your RTO and provide recommendations for rectification or improvement.
 This will help you to take the necessary steps and make the required changes.